SajiaSohana/JavaScript-OOP-Projects/task manager-oop/README.md

 <b>Local Storage:</b> The use of the browser's local storage ensures that tasks persist even after a page refresh, allowing users to maintain their task list over time.
 <br>

-This project highlights a solid understanding of OOP principles and their practical application in JavaScript, resulting in a modern and functional task management tool.
+This project highlights a solid understanding of OOP principles and their practical application in JavaScript, resulting in a modern, responsive and functional task management tool.
 <br>